Nyzl/cj-data/README.md

 `make dev-build` - Builds a development image on Google Container Repository

-`make dev-deploy` - Deploys the development image and overwrites the env variable for the BQ dataset
+`make dev-deploy` - Deploys the development image and overwrites the env variable for the BQ dataset to write to test tables rather than writing to the production tables